 Our living and learning community -- Global Village – lets you explore cultures and worldviews different from your own, without ever traveling outside NC State’s campus.
 Global Village combines residence living with academic programming.
-A scholar in residence lives alongside the students and facilitates academic programming that includes dinners and discussions with faculty, panels of scholars discussing relevant topics and partnerships with other units.
-Global Village is located in Alexander Hall.

 Immerse yourself in another country and become a citizen of the world when you study abroad.
 You’ll earn academic credit, enhance your resumé, and have life-changing experiences.

 Study abroad is available to all NC State students.
 Our college is especially invested in supporting our majors in studying outside your home country.
 A new program, the Travel Scholars program, provides financial support for underrepresented populations interested in studying abroad.